Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 And there is nothing hidden from its heat.

-19:1 "The heavens are telling of the glory of God" This is known as "natural revelation."
-Romans 1:19-20 expresses the same truth that everyone can know something about God from the physical creation.
+19:1 "The heavens are telling of the glory of God" This is known in theology as "natural revelation."
+Romans 1:19-20 expresses the same truth that everyone can know something about the Creator from the physical creation (i.e. Isa.
+6:3).
 Also notice Rom.
 2:14-15 which asserts an inner moral witness in all humans.

 Notice the number of words that relate to human oral communication in vv., 1-6.

-Nature is speaking loudly, if only fallen mankind had the ears to hear!
-God wants us to understand His revelation.
+Nature is speaking loudly, if only fallen mankind had eyes to see and ears to hear!
+YHWH wants us to understand His revelation!!

 ▣ "heavens" Note Ps.
 8:1; 50:6 and how they relate to the theology of Rom.
 1:19-20.